xAshleyTx/ECE281_Lab1/README.md

 2. My testbench ran the actual results of the system I created when inputting the same A,B,C values
 2. My testbench waveform matched the results of the truth table shown above when I manually checked the resuts.
 3. The circuit also performed accordingly to the results of my truth table.
+4. C3C Terregnoli helped me to understand what I want to program in my UCF file.
 4. I tested all 8 combinations and practiced my 2's converting skills by testing myself with the circuit.